NaturalNode/node-sylvester/README.md

-= node-sylvester
+# sylvester

-node.js implementation of James Coglan's "Sylvester" matrix math library.
+Modern and expanded implementation of James Coglan's "Sylvester" matrix math library.
 The original project can be found at http://sylvester.jcoglan.com/

-This project is maintained by {Chris Umbel}[http://www.chrisumbel.com] & Rob Ellis

-= Documentation
+# Documentation

 The original documentation for "Sylvester" should help you through basic operations.
 An intro that contains node-specific features  can also be found {on Chris Umbel's blog}[http://www.chrisumbel.com/article/sylvester_node_js_matrix_vector_math].
 We're looking for someone to help get the documentation situation under control.

-= Installation
+# Installation

     npm install sylvester

-= Usage
+# Usage

-== New Stuff
+## New Stuff

 First I'd like to show some examples of features that aren't in the standard (non-node) Sylvester.
 I'll likely attempt to commit these back to Sylvester at some point soon.

-Note that the decompositions are all available in pure JavaScript, but if the {lapack}[https://github.com/NaturalNode/node-lapack] NPM is installed with LAPACK built as a shared library then efficient native code will be used.
+Note that the decompositions are all available in pure JavaScript, but if the [lapack](https://github.com/NaturalNode/node-lapack) NPM is installed with LAPACK built as a shared library then efficient native code will be used.
 The LAPACK integration is still *highly* experimental.

-=== Vector
+### Vector

     require('sylvester');
     var a = $V([1, 2, 3]);